-En route to Udaipur we’ll stop at Ranakpur, one of the most important Jain pilgrim destinations and home to a number of beautiful carved white marble temples.
-Continuing on to Udaipur, known as the ‘Venice of the east’, we spend a morning at the bazaar where saris, shawls, tie-dyed fabrics, jewellery and camel leather goods abound.
-We’ll learn about Udaipur’s famous miniature painting and have the option to take a class.
+En route to Udaipur we’ll stop at Ranakpur, one of the most important Jain pilgrim destinations and home to a number of stunning carved white marble temples.
+Continuing on to the ‘Venice of the east’, we’ll learn about Udaipur’s famous miniature painting and have the option to take a class.
 A short drive out of town will take us to a tribal village where a social enterprise provides vocational training and employment to over 600 women in low socio-economic neighbourhoods.
 We’ll enjoy a guided village walk during which we’ll visit some embroidery artisans in their homes and have the opportunity to learn about their lives as we join them for a hands-on stitching and embroidery activity.

 Our tour comes to an end in Ahmedabad.
 This city has been India’s centre of textile trade and industry since the 15th century.
 Highlights here include a guided heritage walk through the UNESCO World Heritage-listed old city, a museum renowned for its rare antique textiles collection, a visit to the workshop of a family of Kalam Quaari artisans plus a visit to Mahatma Gandhi’s Ashram.

 We warmly invite you to join us on this fabulous textile adventure.
 We do hope you’ll join us!

-- 14 nights accommodation as per the itinerary
+- 17 nights/18 days accommodation as per the itinerary

-- meals as per the itinerary (14 breakfasts, 2 dinners)
+- Meals as per the itinerary (17 breakfasts, 5 lunches, 4 dinners)

 - Entrance fees to all museums, galleries, studios and excursion venues as per the itinerary

 Things to note

-- The tour comprises 14 nights/15 days and operates from 17 February – 3 March 2019.
+- The tour comprises 18 days/17 nights and operates from 20 February – 8 March 2020.
 The itinerary is a full one to ensure value for money, however some free periods are built in.
 The opportunity exists to extend your trip by extra nights at our hotel in Delhi before, or Ahmedabad after the tour.
-Side trips to Agra (Taj Mahal) and Varanasi may also be booked through our tour operator.
+A group day trip to Agra (Taj Mahal) on 20 February may also be booked through our tour operator.
 You are of course free to book your own pre/post tour accommodation and arrangements elsewhere.
-Note that the arrival airport transfer may not be included in the price if you book pre tour accommodation at a hotel other than our starting point hotel;
+Note that the arrival airport transfer may not be included in the price of you book pre tour accommodation at a hotel other than our starting point hotel;

 - Cultural, environmental and economically sustainable travel is important to us.
 To this end, we: engage local guides; use public transport where possible; patronise local women’s co-ops, social enterprises, not-for-profit organisations and associations where possible; include a carbon offset in the tour price;

 - Accommodation – we stay in a range of accommodation to provide you with a sense of India’s history and traditions.
-All accommodation venues fall within the range of 3-4 stars.
-Please note that the single supplement is valid for all nights on this itinerary;
+Most of our accommodation venues fall within the range of 3-4 stars.
+(Refer to the Trip Notes for more details.)

 - Is this trip right for you?
 Please consider your mobility/fitness levels to determine if this trip is right for you.
-The tour includes travel on a private mini-bus, public trains and a domestic flight.
 To ensure that you’re able to make the most of this trip, you should be prepared to explore the sights and highlights on foot.
 Participants need to be able to manage their own luggage for short distances;

 - our group size is approximately 12 women;